 Off of the water, there are plenty of opportunities for hiking and biking, with beautiful scenery in no short supply.
 For something more relaxed, try walking or cycling along the lakefront.
 Other options include the Taylor Creek Storm Water Treatment Area (STA), which is perfect for birding and wildlife watching along the route, or the Kissimmee Prairie Preserve State Park, which protects a part of what was once the great Indian Prairie stretching to Lake Okeechobee, a mixture of wet and dry grasslands where wildflowers flourish.

-Other outdoor activities in the region include golfing, sport shooting and hunting.
-Be sure to research local hunting regulations before planning your trip, but game that can be found in the area include wild boar, duck and turkey.
+Other outdoor activities in the region Okeechobee County, Florida include golfing, sport shooting and hunting.
+Be sure to research local hunting regulations before planning your trip.
+But game that can be found in the area include wild boar, duck and turkey.

 With lots of energy spent exploring the landscape, you are sure to work up quite a hunger.
 Not to worry, Okeechobee County offers a variety of spectacular restaurants with a number of options to satiate your appetite.
 One of the oldest and most beloved is Lightsey’s, a delicious seafood restaurant originally opened in the late 1970s.
 Other favorites include Crossroads Family Restaurant serving homestyle cooking and the Parrot Island Grill, an American bar and seafood restaurant.